enerqi/python-skeleton/README.md

 - Add `~/anaconda3/bin` (or anaconda etc. as per install documentation) to the front of PATH (so it comes before globally installed python)
 - `conda create -n projectname` to create a new virtual environment somewhere under ~/anaconda3.
 - `source (activate|deactivate) projectname` to use/turn off that isolated environment.
-- Normally we need to make the IDE/editor/tools aware of which python interpreter we are using: `~/anaconda3/bin/python`.
+- Normally we need to make the IDE/editor/tools aware of which python interpreter we are using per project, e.g. `~//anaconda3/envs/my-environment-name/bin/python`.
-- Use `pip` to install any required dependencies into the isolated environment: `pip install -r requirements-test.txt` (or requirements.txt etc.)
+- Use `pip` to install any required dependencies into the isolated environment: `pip install -r requirements-to-freeze.txt` (or requirements.txt etc.)
+- Freeze the versions when the project stabilises: `pip freeze > requirements.txt`

 ## Import Style